dotnet/AspNetCore.Docs/aspnet/mvc/overview/deployment/docker-aspnetmvc.md

 1. Right click on the web project in Visual Studio, and select **Publish**.
 1. Click the **Custom profile button**, and then select **File System** as the method.
 1. Choose the directory.
-By convention, the downloaded sample uses `bin/PublishOutput`.
+By convention, the downloaded sample uses `bin\Release\PublishOutput`.

 ![Publish Connection][publish-connection]